Generative AI pricing: 3 major considerations + an AI glossary

 Manifold learning: A type of dimensionality reduction that maps data points to a lower-dimensional manifold.

-Maximum likelihood: A method for estimating the parameters of a model.
+Maximum likelihood: A method used to estimate the parameters of a model.

-Mean squared error (MSE): A loss function that measures the squared difference between a model’s predictions and the true values.
+Mean squared error (MSE): A loss function that measures the squared difference between a model’s predictions and the actual values.

 Mel-spectrogram: A representation of an audio signal that is used in speech recognition.

-Neural network: A type of machine learning model that is inspired by the structure of the human brain.
+Neural network: A type of machine learning model inspired by the structure of the human brain.

 Normalization: A process of transforming data so that it has a mean of 0 and a standard deviation of 1.